jwalt23/Best-Neighborhood-in-Pittsburgh/README.md

 My metric is smart trash receptacles throughout the city, tracking new placements from 2017 to 2022.

-### This project combines different data metrucs like safety, environment, and city resources to find the best neighborhood in Pittsburgh.
+ This project combines different data metrics like safety, environment, and city resources to find the best neighborhood in Pittsburgh.